bladetyr/bladetyr/README.md

 My business site/resume is [here](https://bladetyr.github.io/) and my personal blog site is [here](https://bladetyr.neocities.org/).

 ## 💡 I'm working on...
 Refreshing myself on ReactJS!
-I want to make some portfolio sites for my friends :] I've also been making some webscraping tooling for another friend of mine to download some old art they have stored online.
+I want to make some portfolio sites for my friends!!
+I've also been making some webscraping tooling for another friend of mine to download some old art they have stored online.

 ## 📌 Important repos
 <a href="https://github.com/ud-cis-discord/Sage">